 Thermal Inkjet (TIJ) is especially well suited for the coding requirements in the production of face masks.
 Domino’s brand new Gx-Series is Industry 4.0 ready and offers high quality at fast line speeds.

 >> Take a look at Domino’s revolutionary TIJ coders

 Continuous inkjet (CIJ) is another viable option for coding onto face masks.
 Domino’s versatile Ax-Series delivers high-contrast, durable codes at speed and can fit neatly into spatially-restricted production environments.

 >> Take a look at our CIJ coders

 Both our TIJ and CIJ technologies can be used for your coding requirements for secondary and tertiary packaging.

-Domino also offer a wide range of labelling and outer Case Coding equipment giving you easy access to all you coding and labelling needs for the mass production of masks.
+Domino also offer a wide range of labeling and outer Case Coding equipment giving you easy access to all you coding and labeling needs for the mass production of masks.

 Keen to get moving?